YiumPotato/hypergofram/README.md

 - HTMX (HTML extended with AJAX) inside TEMPL components
 - opinionated folder structure
 - instant reload with Air (build and run)
+- pre instant SQLC generation of db queries into go code
+- Go Migrate to generate db schema
+- simple Makefile to debug / configure DB

 ## Installation:

+### Docker installation

+You can either use `docker compose up`, which will boot up 2 containers:
+- air_dev: image made from the Dockerfile consisting of hot reloading Air with TEMPL and sqlc
+- postgres: psql running on env settings set in the compose file

+To deal with db migrations that way I recommend to start the postgres container first, and use go migrate to migrate the db. (`docker compose start postgres`)

+### Manually

 - Clone the repo!\
 `git clone github.com/YiumPotato/HyperGoFram@latest`